liguowang/cpgtools/docs/source/overview.rst

 Differential CpG analysis modules
 ----------------------------------
-These modules are primarily used to identify differentially methylated CpGs
+These modules are primarily used to identify CpGs that are differentially methylated between groups

 +------------------------------+-------------------------------------------------------------------+
 |Name                          |Description                                                        |